AOrto/AOrto.github.io/README.md

 April 12: Fast Sunday

-April 18: Tri Stake Dance Hanford 7pm
+April 18: Tri Stake Dance Hanford 7 pm

-If you see this ask President Orton: look dad I'm on the program
+If you see this, ask President Orton: look dad I'm on the program
 ---

-For any questions please contact The Missionaries at (559)231-0649
+For any questions, please contact The Missionaries at (559)231-0649